+Discover the benefits of nutrition in addiction recovery with personalized therapy.
+Improve your immune system and reduce withdrawal symptoms.
 Working with a registered nutritionist and/or dietitian will help you learn how to make food choices that set the stage for continued recovery.

-Understanding the Importance of Proper Nutrition in Addiction Recovery
+Nutrition in Addiction Recovery

 When you’re struggling with addiction, it’s easy to lose sight of the importance of a balanced diet.
 However, good nutrition does much more than simply keep you at a healthy body weight.
 For example: